aspose-slides/Aspose.Slides-Products/slides/en/python-net/_index.md

 {{< blocks/products/pf/tab-content >}}

-<p><strong>Aspose.Slides for Python via .NET</strong> is a presentation processing library that lets Python applications read, edit, manipulate, and convert PowerPoint and OpenOffice presentations without requiring Microsoft PowerPoint for core presentation processing.
+<p><strong>Aspose.Slides for Python via .NET</strong> is a presentation processing library that lets Python applications read, edit, manipulate, and convert PowerPoint and OpenDocument presentations without requiring Microsoft PowerPoint for core presentation processing.
 Optional workflows such as video encoding and AI-powered translation use external tools or services.</p>

 <p>The library is suitable for server-side automation, batch processing, and desktop workflows on Windows, Linux, and macOS.</p>